NSW ACT IEU talks about updating to online member management with a custom MemberTrack system.

 stSoftware offers a membership management software solution called MemberTrack.
 It is built using a wide variety of Lego-like modules that can be integrated to match the specific requirements of particular clients.

-Because the fundamental components are pre-built, it is therefore relatively simple to customize the system by combining the modules that are relevant to the client’s processes and information requirements.
+Because the fundamental components are pre-built, it is therefore relatively simple to customise the system by combining the modules that are relevant to the client’s processes and information requirements.
 This means that a tailored membership system can be built at less cost and in less time compared with a custom-designed system built from scratch.

 All of stSoftware’s systems are also based in the cloud which enables IEU to benefit from web based technology.